+The estimated population in Crows Landing in 2014 was 500 residents.
 It is not anticipated that Crows Landing will experience significant growth in the coming years.
-Constraints with the existing water systems, lack of sanitary sewer, and existing Williamson Act contracts will keep its growth to a minimum.
-Projected 2010 population is only 475 compared to the 1980 population of 436.
-It is anticipated that this growth will be due to infilling rather than community expansion.
-The Community Plan shown on Map 1A-1 reflects this expectation.
+Constraints with the existing water system, lack of sanitary sewer and existing Williamson Act contracts will keep its growth to a minimum.
+Projected population for the year 2010 is only 475 compared to the 1980 population of 436.
+It is anticipated that this growth will not take place because no new development will occur, other than possibly building on an existing lot.